jlw4049/DirtyLineDetection/README.md

 A toolset that is designed to be used to detect dirty borders in videos/images

+This is early development, currently it's only function is to find the edges of an image, and save the converted image.

 Developed by Jessie Wilson (2022)

 ## Install